inikishev/beat-manipulator/README.md

 - `t` + number - saturation
 - you can combine stuff like `0:1/3d8v2cr` - that line means 0:1/3 beat will be downsampled, 200% volume, swapped channels, and reversed

+there are certain commands you can write in pattern instead of the actual pattern:
+`random` - each beat will be randomly selected from all beats, basically similar to shuffling all beats `reverse` - reverses all beat positions

 ### Other
 `song.quick_beatsample(output='', filename2=None, scale=1, shift=0, start=0, end=None, autotrim=True, autoscale=False, autoinsert=False):` - puts a filename2 (or audio2) sample on each beat.
 If you don't provide filename2, a file explorer will open.

 `song.quick_sidechain(output='', audio2=None, scale=1, shift=0, start=0, end=None, autotrim=True, autoscale=False, autoinsert=False)` - puts fake sidechain (fade in) on each beat. audio2 (or filename2) is the sidechain impulse, if not specified, it will be generated.
 Or you can manually generate it with `bm.generate_sidechain(samplerate=44100, len=0.5, curve=2, vol0=0, vol1=1)`.
 This one will be 0.5 seconds, 0% -> 100% volume fade in, with a minor curve.

 `song.write_audio(output, lib='pedalboard.io')` - writes the audio.
+You are less likely to need this because all quick functions write audio already, unless `output` is set to `None`.
 This one doesn't automatically generate an output string, so make sure output ends with `.mp3` or `.wav`.

+`bm.fix_beatmap(filename, lib='madmom.BeatDetectionProcessor', scale=1, shift=0)` - `filename` is path to the song, this function loads the songs beatmap, applies shift and scale to it and writes it back to SavedBeatmaps, where cached beatmaps are saved.
+Basically this permanently applies scale and shift to a beatmap.

 There is more stuff.
 I will write how to use that later